houndhunger/project-path/README.md

 - **Navigation Font**: *Quicksand* – Friendly yet contemporary feel, maintaining legibility in the navigation menu.

 #### **Colors**
-The color palette was chosen to give a minimalist and architectural feel with subtle contrasts:
+The colour palette was chosen to give a minimalist and architectural feel with subtle contrasts:

 - **Background Color**: #FFFFFF (White) – Clean and minimal.
 - **Text Color**: #000000 (Black) – High contrast for readability.